 Machine learning and artificial intelligence are extremely useful tools to help compliance officers audit at scale.
 However, when left unchecked, policies can be incorrectly learned, leaving the hospital at risk.
-Be sure you can explain and defend exactly what and why your tool makes decisions to the OCR.
+Be sure you can explain and defend exactly what and why your patient privacy monitoring tool makes decisions to the OCR.

 Fabbri D, Frisse M, Malin B. The Need for Better Data Breach Statistics.
 JAMA Internal Medicine.
 2017.

 Fabbri D, LeFevre K. Explaining accesses to electronic medical records using diagnosis information.
 Journal of the American Medical Informatics Association.
 2013.